Night-Traders-Dev/vOS-Kernel/README.md

 To build with the UEFI bootloader, use:
 > [!CAUTION]
-> currently uefi is not supported, using build works as default and compatibility
+> * currently uefi is not supported
+> * using build works as default and compatibility
 ```
 make build_uefi
 ```